Some Ideas to Share

 Designer: Karen Jordan

-Final Fortune Zodiac Set: This set was commissioned to be done by the artist in very short runs of about 30 total in each finish.
+Final Fortune Zodiac Set: This set was commissioned by the artist in very short runs of about 30 total in each finish.
 Each coin was done in five different finishes.

 Company/Mint: John-Paul Barr (JP Geocoins)